Dansby Swanson Player Props: Cubs vs. Mets

 Dansby Swanson At The Plate

-- Among qualifying hitters in baseball, he ranks 57th in batting average, 42nd in on-base percentage, and 55th in slugging.
+- Among the qualified hitters in MLB play, he ranks 64th in batting average, 46th in on-base percentage, and 56th in slugging.

-- He has gone deep in 15.3% of his games this season, and 4% of his plate appearances.

-- Swanson has driven home a run in 36 games this year (36.7%), including more than one RBI in 13.3% of his games and producing three or more of his team's runs on three occasions..
+- Swanson has had at least one RBI in 36.4% of his games this season (36 of 99), with two or more RBI 13 times (13.1%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.